rex5212/Workings/Docker/README.md

     touch Dockerfile
 ### put into he the basic form

-    FROM # the image from you project, exemple, if i code in python the img is python WORKDIR # The Docker transform from this file|folder COPY # Say whats files|folder must be in you docker img RUN # what the command start together in the docker build CMD # whats commands in do after the container is create EXPOSE # the Port run you docker aplication
+    FROM node:latest # Basic image from you project, exemple, if i code in node the img is node WORKDIR <file> # The Docker transform from this file|folder COPY <src> <dest> # Say were and whats files|folder must be in you docker img RUN <command> # what command start together in the docker build CMD <command> | <["command"]> # whats commands in do after the container is create EXPOSE <port> # the Port run you docker aplication

 ### After this create the img for you code